Electrical calculator · dew point / condensation / humidity

 What should I verify before acting on the result?

 Check room volume, temperature, humidity, condensate handling, air movement, available supply capacity and whether wet leads or RCD nuisance trips are likely.
-If any assumption is uncertain, use the result as a prompt to investigate rather than as permission to energise.
+If any assumption is uncertain, use the result as a prompt to investigate rather than as clearance to switch on.

 What does an amber or red result usually mean?